-Where is Illinois state in the United States?
+Where is Illinois?
+Location of Illinois in the United States.

 Illinois is one of twelve states in the Midwest.
 As part of the fifth region of the United States, Illinois operates on Central Standard Time.
 Known for its reputation as a trendsetter, Illinois is a prominent state in the Midwest.
 Illinois has an abundance of natural resources, such as timber, land, and agriculture – all of which heavily contribute to the overall economy in the U.S.